NREL/resstock/measures/ResStockArguments/README.md

 **General Water Use: Usage Multiplier**

 Multiplier on internal gains from general water use (floor mopping, shower evaporation, water films on showers, tubs & sinks surfaces, plant watering, etc.) that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-occupancy'>HPXML Building Occupancy</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-occupancy'>HPXML Building Occupancy</a>) is used.

 - **Name:** ``general_water_use_usage_multiplier``
 - **Type:** ``String``